google/applied-machine-learning-intensive/v2/06_other_models/04_knn/slides.md

 ![center](res/KNN14.png)

 <!--
-We see that three of the five nearest neighbors of the third datapoint are white, so we classify it as white.
+We see that three of the five nearest neighbors of the third data point are white, so we classify it as white.

 Image Details:
 * [KNN14.png](http://www.google.com): Copyright Google